You are here

 - For a list of allowable activities, download the list of McKinney-Vento authorized activities.

-- For questions, contact Kerry Wrenick, State Coordinator for Education of Homeless Children & Youth
+- For questions, contact Paula Gumina, State Coordinator for Education of Homeless Children & Youth

 The Adult Education and Family Literacy Act (AEFLA) assists adults, including English learners, to become literate and obtain the knowledge and skills necessary for employment and economic self- sufficiency, including attaining a high school credential and transitioning to postsecondary education and training.
 AEFLA also assists adults who are parents or family members to obtain the education and skills that are necessary to becoming full partners in the educational development of their children and lead to sustainable improvements in the economic opportunities for their family.